 Instead, our model puts our foundation – 40% of our revenue, enough to cover our rent expense – on a distributed platform of basic members.
 Not only does this foundation have less risk than one or two anchor tenants, but it’s also the part of the membership model with the most growth opportunity.
 We’re never trying to figure out “how to fit more full time desks because we need them in order to pay the bills!”, which is a common solution I see implemented with little success.

-Current membership counts.
+Current membership counts (as of 2011).
 You do the math.

 - 30 – Full Time